 - Incorrect camber or toe angle (wear on one side only) (Chapter 10).

-- The result of an accident.
+- Result of the accident.

 - Incorrect wheel alignment (Chapter 10).